rndmh3ro/ansible-test-framework/README.md

 # Testing Ansible Roles

+**Please note that this setup (probably still) works, however the default approach to testing within Ansible is with Molecule!**

 This framework provides the necessary files and configurations to easily setup your environment for testing ansible-roles.
 It uses test-kitchen, docker (or vagrant) and serverspec to test your roles on multiple operating systems.
 It also supports automated travis-tests out of the box.